 The July 1, 2020, compliance deadline for NERC CIP-013, “Cyber Security—Supply Chain Risk Management,” is approaching.
 To comply, utilities with medium-impact substations need to develop plans to reduce risk.
-SEL has over 30 years of experience in secure supply chain management, and our experts would like to share our knowledge to support your efforts.
+SEL has over 30 years of experience in secure supply chain management, and our experts share our knowledge to support your efforts.

 In the webinar, you’ll gain a better understanding of: